namitasathish/Reflect/README.md

 ## Features
 - **Journal Entry**

 Users can write free-text journal entries anytime during the day.
 Each entry is analyzed using a pre-trained emotion detection model.
 The detected emotion label and a corresponding mood score (from -100 to 100) are shown immediately.

 - **Dashboard with Mood Trends**

 A line chart visualizes mood score trends across all past entries.
 Supports multiple entries per day, offering granular mood tracking.

 - **Entry History**

 View a reverse chronological list of all past entries.
 Each entry displays the timestamp, detected emotion, mood score, and the actual journal text.
 Entries are shown in a clean, card-style format.

 - **Support Resources**

 If the last 3 entries all have negative mood scores, the app displays an emotional support panel with:

 - Mental health helpline numbers

--Guided meditation links
+- Guided meditation links

 - Therapy and self-help resource